 You’ll Circle The City For The Top Things To Do in Vienna, Austria!

-Here at Penguin and Pia, Eric has been to Vienna twice while Lisa has been once.
-We travelled together to Vienna on a day trip during our winter wander when we first met while Eric also visited for a few days while on a classic Europe Trip with a buddy.
+Here at Penguin and Pia, Eric has been to Vienna a few times now while Lisa has been once.
+Eric visited the first time while on a classic Europe Trip with a buddy – and we travelled together to Vienna on a day trip during our first trip together.

 So, if you are looking for what to do in Vienna in 2 days, 3 days, or even a whole week, this post should help you build a great Vienna itinerary.
 Grab a Vienna attractions map (and this blog post) and off we go to explore Vienna!